-- Lessons will be delivered through the use of Synchronous technology. - Synchronous may be used to deliver follow up lessons, support a direct instruction model, and to help the students build community, collaborate, and allow the teachers to check for understanding and give feedback.
-Lessons will be recorded and shared with students who were unable to attend a lesson. - We understand the importance of limiting a child's screen time, so students will also have assignments to be completed off-line, independently.
+- Lessons will be delivered with both synchronous and asynchronous technology. - · Synchronous may be used to deliver follow up lessons, support a direct instruction model, and to help the students build community, collaborate, and allow the teachers to check for understanding and give feedback.
+Lessons will be recorded and shared with students who were unable to attend a lesson because of illness or qualifying family situation. - Asynchronous lessons will also be emphasized.
+These teacher-made videos will be made for the above circumstances and as specific age groups need. - We understand the importance of limiting a child's screen time, so students will also have assignments to be completed off-line, independently.